mikeqfu/pydriosm/docs/source/installation.rst

     - If using a `virtual environment`_, make sure it is activated.
     - It is recommended to add `pip install`_ the option ``--upgrade`` (or ``-U``) to ensure that you are getting the latest stable release of the package.
-    - Non-essential dependencies (e.g. `GeoPandas`_) of pydriosm are not enforced to be installed along with the installation of the package.
+    - Non-essential dependencies (e.g. `GeoPandas`_) of PyDriosm are not enforced to be installed along with the installation of the package.
 This is intended to optimise the installation requirements.
 If a `ModuleNotFoundError`_ or an `ImportError`_ pops out when importing/running a function or a method, first try to install the module(s)/package(s) mentioned in the error message, and then try to import/run the function or method again.
     - For more general instructions on the installation of Python packages, please refer to the official guide of `Installing Packages`_.

     .. _`virtual environment`: https://packaging.python.org/glossary/#term-Virtual-Environment